 Educational Qualification

-Candidates must hold a graduate degree from a recognized university or an equivalent qualification across any discipline.
+Candidates must hold a graduate degree (any discipline) from a recognized university or equivalent qualification.
+Final year students awaiting results are also eligible to apply.

 | Category | Fee |